After quite a bit of deliberation, analysis, and valuable feedback from readers. I’ve decided to share my net worth numbers on this blog.

 In that post I took a poll about whether sharing my numbers would be generally useful or harmful.
 Although the sample size was relatively small, most voters indicated it was useful or they were indifferent to the idea.
 There were also some good comments which I encourage you to read before moving on.

 I’ll occasionally post updates to this financial metric, which you can see at the end of this post.
 Make sure to subscribe to the Max Your Freedom blog feed if you want to make sure you don’t miss an update.

 I’m going to focus on the first 15 years of my household’s journey, beginning in 2001.
 I’ll split the time periods into 5 year increments, and will summarize at the end with my most recent net worth.

 I won’t be focusing on the make-up or quality of the net worth numbers in detail in this post, which incidentally is much more important than the net worth value itself.
-That will follow in a later post.
+That was covered in another post.
 My focus here will be on the journey itself, and the absolute numbers.